The Olympus OM-D E-M1 Mark II is the flagship Micro Four Thirds camera of the Japanese manufacturer.

 - Approx. 2 hours for full charge when used with the Olympus BCH 1 battery charger

 Olympus FL-900R High-Intensity Flash

 The powerful FL-900R external flash has a guide number of 58m, it’s also dustproof, splashproof, and freezeproof.
-It has built-in video lamp, wireless control and superb tracking performance.
+It has a built-in video lamp, wireless control, and superb tracking performance.
 The high-speed sequential shooting has the ability to fire at 10 fps.

 PT-EP14 underwater housing